 - Distance from Bolzano: 2 - 2,5 hours, 130 km

 Alta Via 1 starts next to Lake Braies.
-You have to cover 150 kilometers in 13 days and get to the city of Belluno.
+You have to cover 150 kilometres in 13 days and get to Belluno.
 It is one of the easier routes, mostly on friendly roads.
-Alta Via 2 is not much harder either, it is 2 days and 35 kilometers longer than Alta Via 1.
-The only major challenge may be crossing the Marmolada Glacier, but other than that it is also one of the easier routes.
+Alta Via 2 is not much more complicated either; it is two days and 35 kilometres longer than Alta Via 1.
+The only major challenge may be crossing the Marmolada Glacier, but other than that, it is also one of the more accessible routes.

 - Address: Alta via n.
 1, 39030 Braies, Autonomous Province of Bolzano, Italy